 ) async throws {

 // 1.
-Send metadata first so callers can log/track the request.
+Send metadata upfront

-await channel.send(.metadataUpdate(.init(
+await channel.send(.metadataUpdate(

 if case .prompt(let content) = entry { return content.text }